hyperledger/aries-rfcs/features/0434-outofband/README.md

 ### Handling of all Out of Band Messages

 We currently have two sets of out of band messages that cannot be delivered via DIDComm because there is no channel.
-We'd like to align those message into a single "out of band" protocol so that their handling can be centralized, and a common QR code handling mechanism can be used.
+We'd like to align those message into a single "out of band" protocol so that their handling can be harmonized inside an agent, and a common QR code handling mechanism can be used.

 ### URLs and QR Code Handling

-We'd like to have the specification of QR handling centralized into a single RFC (this one).
+We'd like to have the specification of QR handling harmonized into a single RFC (this one).

 ## Tutorial